Asian black bear: Threats

 Although Asian black bears have been afforded protection in Russia since 1983, illegal poaching, fueled by a growing demand for bear parts in the Asian market, is still a major threat to the Russian population.
 Many workers of Chinese and Korean origin, supposedly employed in the timber industry, are actually involved in the illegal trade.
 Some Russian sailors reportedly purchase bear parts from local hunters to sell them to Japanese and Southeast Asian clients.
 Russia's rapidly growing timber industry has been a serious threat to the Asian black bear's home range for three decades.
 The cutting of trees containing cavities deprives Asian black bears of their main source of dens, and forces them to den on the ground or in rocks, thus making them more vulnerable to tigers, brown bears and hunters.

 In Taiwan, Asian black bears are not actively pursued, though steel traps set out for wild boars have been responsible for unintentional bear trappings.
 Timber harvesting has largely stopped being a major threat to Taiwan's Asian black bear population, though a new policy concerning the transfer of ownership of hill land from the government to private interests has the potential to affect some lowland habitat, particularly in the eastern part of the nation.
 The building of new cross island highways through bear habitat is also potentially threatening.

 Vietnamese black bear populations have declined rapidly due to the pressures of human population growth and unstable settlement.
 Vietnamese forests have been shrinking: of the 87000 km2 of natural forests, about 1000 km2 disappear every year.
 Hunting pressures have also increased with a coinciding decline of environmental awareness.

 South Korea remains one of two countries to allow bear bile farming to continue legally.
 As reported in 2009, approximately 1,374 Asian black bears reside in an estimated 74 bear farms, where they are kept for slaughter to fuel the demands of traditional Asian medicine.
 In sharp contrast, fewer than 20 Asian black bears can be found at Jirisan Restoration Center, located in Korea's Jirisan National Park.

+In recent years, climate change has also contributed to the declining Asian black bear population across southern and southeastern Iran.
+As large mammals, these bears respond more to climate change than small prey species.
+Due to their large size, Asian black bears are unable to utilize micro-climatic refuges, like hiding in grass to regulate temperature.
+Over the past thirty years, a thirty to forty percent decrease has been reported in the Asian black bear population, correlating with the rise in global temperatures.
+Along with that, a ten percent decrease in suitable habitat has been reported since 2016, due to climate change and deforestation.